 What is a Rakhi?

-A Rakhi is a thread tied by the sisters on the wrist of their brothers.
+A Rakhi is a thread tied by the sisters on the wrists of their brothers.
 Traditionally, rakhi used to be a simple thread.
-But, in modern times, rakhi is available to purchase in varieties of colors and attractive designs.
+But, in modern times, rakhi is available to purchase in a variety of colors and attractive designs.

 Janai Purnima and Raksha Bandhan are sacred festivals of Nepal celebrated by people of different ethnic groups with joy and religious belief.

 If you want to observe the Raksha Bandhan & Janai Purnima festival in Nepal, make sure you visit Nepal during August/ September.
 You will get to explore the various cultures and learn more about Hindu mythologies on this day.